SyncfusionExamples/syncfusion-angular-ionic/README.md

 # Integrating Syncfusion Angular Components with Angular and Ionic Applications

-Repository Description: This repository demonstrates how to add Syncfusion Angular UI components to an Ionic (Angular) application, using the Grid component as an example.

-## Project Overview

-This project shows the minimal steps to create an Ionic Angular app and integrate Syncfusion Angular components (notably `@syncfusion/ej2-angular-grids`).
-It includes guidance for prerequisites, package installation, module import, styling, and running a simple data-bound Grid.
+This project shows the minimal steps required to create an Ionic Angular application and integrate Syncfusion Angular UI components, particularly the @syncfusion/ej2-angular-grids package.
+It provides clear guidance on setting up prerequisites, installing required packages, importing Angular modules, applying component styles, and rendering a simple data‑bound Grid within an Ionic page.

 ## Features